-An economist by training, I am a thought leader on global affairs and the author of Backfire, a book on US sanctions.
-I love to present complex issues in a clear way for the media or as a public speaker.
-My areas of interest include the global economy, geopolitics and sanctions.
+I am a senior policy fellow on geoeconomics at the European Council on Foreign Relations (ECFR).
+I love to present complex issues in a clear, accessible way.
+My areas of interest include the global economy, geopolitics, sanctions, de-risking and export controls.
 I am based in London, with frequent trips to Paris.

-I have master’s degrees from Sciences Po Paris and Columbia University, where I studied as a Fulbright scholar.
-I speak fluent French, English, Russian, Arabic (Levantine dialect and Classical), and Spanish.
+An economist by training, I have master’s degrees from Sciences Po Paris and Columbia University, where I studied as a Fulbright scholar.
+I speak fluent French, English, Russian, Arabic (Levantine dialect and Classical) and Spanish.
 Beyond work, I am also:

 - A younger generation leader of the European Leadership Network

-- A member of the 2022 cohort of Franco-British Young Leaders
+- A member of the 2022/23 cohort of Franco-British Young Leaders

 - A member of the Expert Network of the World Economic Forum